-Jesus didn't go straight to the top of the Mount of Olives.
+Jesus did not go straight to the top of the Mount of Olives.
 He went to a garden called Gethsemane.
-Gethsemane literally means an olive press, and if you go to that area today, as I've had the privilege of doing, you can find a proposed location for the Garden of Gethsemane.
+Gethsemane literally means an olive press, and if you go to that area today, as I have had the privilege of doing, you can find a proposed location for the Garden of Gethsemane.
 In fact, there are several.
-Nobody knows exactly where it was, but one thing you notice is the olive trees everywhere.
+Nobody knows exactly where it was, but one thing you notice is olive trees everywhere.
 The Garden of Gethsemane was probably somewhere near the bottom of this valley - just a quiet, secluded place late at night.
-It might be at around 11 o'clock, or midnight, or 1 o'clock in the morning; it's this sort of time that we're talking about.
-The disciples have had a really good meal; they've drunk some wine; they're feeling tired; their stomachs are full; and they head to this Garden of Gethsemane.
+It might be at around 11 o'clock, or midnight, or 1 o'clock in the morning; it is this sort of time that we are talking about.
+The disciples have had a really good meal; they have drunk some wine; they are feeling tired; their stomachs are full; and they head to this Garden of Gethsemane.
 The first thought they have is to rest.
 It would be fairly warm, the weather would probably be good - hot - and they want to rest in the evening.
-Jesus wasn't going to be able to rest.
+Jesus was not going to be able to rest.

 He divides his 11 remaining disciples into two groups.
 In verse 36, he says to eight of them, “Sit here while I go over there and pray.”
 He takes three of them, verse 37, ‘Peter and the two sons of Zebedee’, along with him.
-Eight of them are resting in one place, three of them are asked to come with Jesus to another part of the garden some distance away, where he's going to pray.
+Eight of them are resting in one place, three of them are asked to come with Jesus to another part of the garden some distance away, where he is going to pray.
 The three who were chosen are Peter, James and John, who are known as the sons of Zebedee.
-Peter, James and John, as we've mentioned on a number of occasions, were the inner circle of the 12 disciples.
-Peter, the leader in effect of the group of disciples, James and John with him, two brothers with him, and these three were sometimes picked out by Jesus to be with him on special occasions.
-For example, when he was healing the daughter of Jairus in Galilee, much earlier in the story and much earlier in his ministry, he went into the room where the child had recently died; he prevented people coming into the room; he would only allow Peter, James and John to come with him, and the family.
+Peter, James and John, as we have mentioned on a number of occasions, were the inner circle of the 12 disciples.
+Peter, the leader in effect of the group of disciples, the two brothers James and John with him.
+These three were sometimes picked out by Jesus to be with him on special occasions.
+For example, when he was healing the daughter of Jairus in Galilee, much earlier in the story and ministry.
+He went into the room where the child had recently died; he prevented people coming into the room; he would only allow Peter, James and John to come with him, and the family.
 On the Mount of Transfiguration, when Jesus went up a high mountain after spending some time in the town of Caesarea Philippi, he took just three disciples with him for a long walk up a very high mountain, and those three were Peter, James and John.
 They witnessed the transfiguration of Jesus and the appearance of Moses and Elijah.
 These three were given special conversation with Jesus, special opportunity to know his inner thoughts, special opportunity to be with him at critical moments.
 The Mount of Transfiguration experience was a critical moment.
-They're the only three who saw Jesus transfigured - his whole being transformed by the glory of God temporarily.
+They are the only three who saw Jesus transfigured - his whole being transformed by the glory of God temporarily.
 No-one else saw that.
-Now, at his moment of great need at a human level, he wanted Peter and James and John to stay awake, to pray with him, and to share the experience of the suffering that he had in anticipation of his arrest, his humiliation, his trial, beatings he was going to experience, and the execution that he was going to suffer that would lead to his death.
+Now, at his moment of great need at a human level, he wanted Peter and James and John to stay awake, to pray with him, and to share the experience of the suffering that he had in anticipation of his arrest, his humiliation, his trial, beatings that he was going to experience, and the execution that he was going to suffer that would lead to his death.
 All this was going to happen within a few hours.
 Jesus knew it and he wanted his friends to be with him.
-One of them, John, we see from John's gospel, we noticed this in Series 12, is described as ‘the disciple whom Jesus loved’, and he sat next to him in the Last Supper.
-John is close in friendship to Jesus, and he's been called to be with him on this occasion, along with Peter and James.
+One of them is John, who we see from John's Gospel, in Series 12, is described as ‘the disciple whom Jesus loved’, and he sat next to him in the Last Supper.
+John is close in friendship to Jesus, and he has been called to be with him on this occasion, along with Peter and James.

 Jesus Prays to His Father

 Jesus, as he was with them, became really troubled.
 The emotions were at the surface, “My soul is overwhelmed with sorrow to the point of death.”
 His whole body was affected by his emotional state.
-There's something very terrible about anticipating serious suffering, and you're close to it and you've got to face it.
+There's something very terrible about anticipating serious suffering; you are close to it and you have got to face it.
 He was sorrowful and troubled.
 He prays - and he prays three times, according to Matthew's account.
 The first time,

 “My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will.”Matthew 26:39, NIV

 Jesus, in his humanity, is calling out to his Father, and asking him if there's any other way that God's purposes can be fulfilled without him having to go through the terrible suffering that he is anticipating will happen shortly.
-He carries on praying - three times he prays.
-Mark records that when he's calling out to God, he's using the Aramaic term, ‘Abba, Father’.
+Mark records that when he is calling out to God, he is using the Aramaic term, ‘Abba, Father’.
 Matthew says ‘my Father’, but Mark gives us that precise detail, ‘Abba, Father,’ that intimate word that Jesus could use with his heavenly Father.
 He described God as ‘our Father,’ for the disciples, but ‘my Father’ in a very specific and unique sense, in terms of his divine eternal relationship as Son of the Eternal Father, Abba, Father, can this cup be taken from me?
 But I want to do your will.
 Whatever I have to do, I will do your will.

-Luke gives us some other details that are not present in Matthew's account, just to fill out a little bit of what happens at this particular time.
-Luke 22 verse 43,
+Luke gives us some other details that are not present in Matthew's account, .
+Luke 22: 43,

 ‘An angel from heaven appeared to him and strengthened him.
 44And being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling to the ground.’Luke 22:43-44, NIV